wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-optimize-network/includes/introduction.md

 In this module, you’ll learn to:

 - Understand how Microsoft built Microsoft 365 to limit reliance on the public internet.
-- Design your organizational network to best leverage Microsoft’s investments in networking.
+- Design your organization's network to best leverage Microsoft 365’s design.
-- Understand how Microsoft Teams meetings are designed to be hosted in the closest geographical area to attendees.
+- Understand how Microsoft Teams meetings are  hosted in the closest geographical region to attendees.

 ## Prerequisites